• Skip to primary navigation

 Wool Ease Tonal Yarn skein

 Need a substitute yarn?
-If you can’t find this yarn Color Made Easy from Lion Brand or Caron Jumbo are both great alternative.
+If you can’t find this yarn, Color Made Easy from Lion Brand or Caron Jumbo are both great alternatives.

 Emily Diagonal Beanie Crochet Pattern by Easy Crochet.